What to consider when looking to use a short-term loan for Christmas

 Check the interest rates of short-term loans

-There are a range of borrowing options you can use for Christmas.
+There is a range of borrowing options you can use for Christmas.
 It is important to use the one that suits your situation best and charges the least interest.

 High street banks

-If you are thinking of using your overdraft, check how much it will cost in total.
-Some places charge up to 71p per day, and if you are planning on paying back over 12 months, that can really add up.
+If you are considering using your overdraft, check how much it will cost.
+Some places charge up to 71p per day, and if you plan to pay back over 12 months, that can add up.
 Be realistic about repaying.
 If the overdraft is part of your current account it is easy to start living in the overdraft and not make repayments.
 This drags on the debt and costs you more money.
 Many banks offer personal loans but most of these start at £4,000.
-If you are just looking for a small personal loan, like our Credit Union, find out more about our Christmas Loans here.
+There are alternatives if you are looking for a small personal loan, like our Credit Union, find out more about our Christmas Loans here.

 It is very easy to use and apply for a credit card with a wide range of options for a range of credit scores.
 Some credit cards advertise themselves as an option for those with bad credit.
-The minimum payment is generally 3% of the total owed, plus the interest generated over the month.
-Which can really start to add up as the months go on.
+The minimum payment is generally 3% of the total owed, plus the interest generated over the month, which can add up as the months go on.
 You need to be very disciplined to repay the loan in a year by making more than the minimum repayments and make sure you do not use the card the rest of the year.
-However, they can be a flexible alternative for unexpected emergencies, you just need to be careful.
+However, they can be a flexible alternative for unexpected emergencies, so you need to be careful.

 Credit Unions like ours are individually independent and you can only open an account where you live or work.
 They offer small short-term loans for Christmas and have no hidden fees or additional charges.
-Repayments can be weekly or monthly, if that will help you budget.
-Check out Find Your Credit Union to see which Credit Union you could join.
-Our Credit Union Eastern Savings & Loans covers all of Suffolk, Norfolk and Cambridgeshire.
-You can apply online to join our Credit Union, and apply for a Christmas Loan the same day.
+Repayments can be weekly or monthly if that will help you budget.
+You can apply online to join our Credit Union and apply for one of our affordable Christmas loans the same day.

 Weekly repayment companies